altintx/gdi-rails/README.md

 * Pretty URLs
     * Exercise: Lets make Authors be /author/name instead of /author/1
         * add a slug to author
+        * there are gems to help with this (like friendly-id or slug) but we'll do it ourselves for now.
+We don't want to get in to "how to use a gem" in this class.
     * Exercise: how bout posts too
         * add a slug to posts
     * Comments probably doesn't make sense.
 Why?